 Dr. Andrew Minear is Assistant Professor in Choral Studies and Director of Choral Activities at the University of Alabama where he leads the university choirs, oversees the graduate choral conducting program, and teaches courses in conducting and choral literature.

-With over one hundred appearances across eleven states, Dr. Minear is an active guest conductor, clinician, adjudicator, and presenter.
+With over one hundred appearances across thirteen states, Dr. Minear is an active guest conductor, clinician, adjudicator, and presenter.
 Recent or upcoming engagements include all-state choirs in Alabama, Florida, Georgia, Kentucky, Louisiana, and Mississippi.
-His scholarly interests include choral literature and programming, community building in choral ensembles, and emotional response to music.
-He has twice directed the high school choir at Blue Lake Fine Arts Camp and conducted the Florida Ambassadors of Music on performance tours of Europe.
-Dr. Minear’s dedication to students and passion for expressive music-making have been cultivated through teaching experiences in children’s, church, community, middle school, high school, and collegiate choral settings.
+His scholarly interests include choral literature and programming, community building in choral ensembles, conducting pedagogy, and emotional response to music.
+He has conducted the Florida Ambassadors of Music on performance tours of Europe, and returns this summer to direct the high school choir at Blue Lake Fine Arts Camp for the third time.
+Dr. Minear’s choral directing experience includes university, high school, middle school, children’s choir, community choir, and both youth and adult church choir settings.

 During his doctoral studies in choral conducting at Michigan State University, Andrew Minear served as the director of the MSU Campus Choir and assistant director of the MSU Men’s Glee Club.
 Under his leadership, the Campus Choir increased in size to over eighty singers and performed their first choral-orchestral work, Borodin’s Polovetsian Dances, with the MSU Concert Orchestra.
 Michigan State University named Minear a University Distinguished Fellow, an award granted annually to just 20 graduate students across all academic disciplines on a campus boasting over 11,000 masters and doctoral students.
 His doctoral project was a study of Graduate Choral Literature Curricula and Pedagogy.